WooodHead/dynamo-single-table-application/README.md

 6. get product inventory by product id for all warehouses
 7. get shipments by order id
 8. get invoice by order id
-9. get products by order id
+9. get order items by order id

 ### Key prefixes